 This book would be excellent for anyone doing research into Henri Nouwen as it gives tons of background information and context for many of his life’s events.
 It certainly added to my reading list as I was intrigued by what he had to say about several of his books, particularly Life of the Beloved: Spiritual Living in a Secular World.

 I came away from this book with one intriguing question that could take a whole book to cover: Why isn’t there a open cause of canonization for Henri Nouwen and could he ever be canonized?
 I am very interested in what you have to say about that.
 On one side, his responses to questions in the letters were mostly quite orthodox.
 It is generally accepted by scholars that he did deal with same-sex attraction.
 He referred to it much like St. Paul refers to his own thorn in his side (2 Corinthians 12:7-9).
 He was a faithful priest who used his own suffering to effectively minister to others.
 He was very into ecumenism.
 On that front, he didn’t always follow Church teaching to the letter.
 What do you think?
 Should he be canonized?
 Could he be canonized?

-I was given the opportunity to read this book for free from the publisher in exchange for an honest review.
-Thank you En Route Books and Media for the opportunity.
+I was given the opportunity to read this book in exchange for an honest review through my membership in Blogging for Books.
+Thank you Convergent Books for the opportunity.